Skip to content

 When we start segmenting our overall sample, we need to keep in mind that this will inevitably impact our margin of error and confidence level calculations.
 Generally speaking, segmenting will tend to increase margins of error, making us less sure about the accuracy of our data.
 Simply put, if your sample size is too small, you won’t be able to perform very reliable segmentation.
 Therefore, most organizations should seek to gather the largest sample during the survey window that they can.
 Read our tips for minimizing survey non-responders here.

-Margin of error, influenced by confidence level, is a great tool in that we can assign a definite number to how confident we are that our sample is representative of our entire customer base.
+The margin of error, influenced by confidence level, is a great tool in that we can assign a definite number to how confident we are that our sample is representative of our entire customer base.
 This is very important as the analysis of your survey data can help inform decisions about resource allocation, organizational changes, and process improvement initiatives.

 Reliable & Actionable Insights